itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

     | :---------------------------------: |
     |          *Data variables*           |

 6. Go back up to the top drop down and under Trans-Atlantic, select Database.
-You will now see a database that has over 36,000 records!
+You will now see a database that has over 36,000 records (e.g., voyages).
 Notice how on the blue bar you can filter the data by fields such as year range, ship, itinerary, enslaved people, dates and more.

     | <img src="./images/image003.png" /> |
     | :---------------------------------: |